Herman Long (baseball): Major League Baseball career

 Long played for the Kansas City Cowboys (1889), Boston Beaneaters (1890–1902), New York Highlanders (1903), Detroit Tigers (1903), and Philadelphia Phillies (1904).
 From 1889 to 1902, he played over 100 games every year, had a batting average over .300 four times, and had an OPS+ over 100 seven times.
 He led the NL in runs scored in 1893 with 149, and he led the NL in home runs in 1900 with 12.
 Long helped the Beaneaters win National League championships in 1891, 1892, 1893, 1897, and 1898.
 During his time with the Beaneaters, he played in the infield along with first baseman Fred Tenney, second baseman Bobby Lowe, and third baseman Jimmy Collins; some considered that to be the greatest infield in baseball history.
 Between 1904 and 1906, Long was a player and player-manager in minor league baseball.

-Long twice hit for the cycle, in 1896 and 1900, to become the first player in the Braves franchise to accomplish the feat.
-It was not duplicated for 121 years, until Atlanta Braves first baseman Freddie Freeman hit his second cycle during the 2021 season.
+Long twice hit for the cycle, in 1896 and 1900, the first player in the Braves franchise to accomplish the feat.
+It was not matched for 121 years, until first baseman Freddie Freeman hit his second cycle during the 2021 season.

 Tim Murnane, a former player-turned-baseball writer, wrote in 1894, "Long is the most brilliant ball player on the field at the present time."
 In 1903, future Hall of Fame pitcher Kid Nichols said of Long, "Herman Long is the greatest shortstop of them all.
 You can speak of your [Hughie] Jennings, and write of your [Jack] Glasscocks all you want, but this man Long at his best had them beat by a city block.
 Jennings was a brilliant ball player, and without doubt one of the leading players of the age, but this talk of his being better than Herman Long is all rot."

 In the 2001 book The New Bill James Historical Baseball Abstract, writer Bill James ranked Long as the 34th greatest shortstop of all-time.
+Long is the Braves' all-time leader with 434 stolen bases.